andrewmh20/LunarLander/README.txt

 To run both the pilot game and the simsup game on the same computer simply enter localhost for the hostname.

+Only one pilot game can be open at once on a given computer and support networking-- if you try to open a second instance as a pilot, you will simply be able to play without networking support.

 ====================================
 =: Detailed Gameplay Instructions :=